 Though early humans expended much of their energy trying to procure food for survival, they still seemed to have had time for other endeavors as well–like discovering fire, inventing the wheel and designing clothes.
 Nomadic cultures certainly had to find to go or take out food solutions.
 One would think that at this stage of the game, we too should be able to both nourish and progress.

 I wonder if this all has to be so difficult.
 Where and how did we stray so far off course?
 How did we allow the school food situation to get so bad?
-Other nations with way fewer resources than ours have maintained a large degree of nutritional integrity,even if in the form of some hearty gruel.
+Other nations with way fewer resources have maintained a large degree of nutritional integrity, even if in the form of some hearty gruel.
 Jamie Oliver, a simple lad from England, has managed to bring nourishing food into kids’ cafeterias.

 Here are some possibilities:

 ð Revisit infant feeding recommendations.
 Our early feeding practices rely on the introduction of cow milk and soy-based proteins, processed grain cereals and juices as babies’ first foods.
 Infant feeding recommendations promulgated by physicians professionally under-educated on nutritional matters and baby food manufacturers seem almost sacrosanct in our society.
+Decades-long infant feeding guidelines are based on often misguided attempts to compensate for and mitigate the negative effects of depriving infants of species-specific breastmilk.
 The digestive imprinting and physiological adaptations to our first foods provide important clues as to children’s feeding inclinations.
 Ignoring this stage is short-sighted.

-ð Teach our Children to Eat like the French (and other food conscious cultures).
-This article by Karen Le Billon highlights this important issue.
-I might call this Nurture Children’s Developing Food Palates Appropriately.
+ð Appropriately nurture children’s developing food palates–like other food-conscious cultures do).
 This means we should not be catering to children’s unformed palates.
 Doing so dwarfs the development required to appreciate more sophisticated and healthier foods, tastes and textures.
-Overexposing children early to an onslaught of sweet and chemically-produced tastes inhibits acceptance of the wide variety of foods required for a balanced diet.
-This is a major problem. how the french feed their children
+Overexposing children early to an onslaught of sweet and chemically-produced tastes inhibits acceptance of the wide variety of foods required for a balanced diet and predisposes them to serious health problems.
+How the french feed their children;

 ð Stop advertising and marketing food to children.
-Over thirty-five years ago Michael Jacobson of the Center for Science in the Public Interest and Action for Chidren’s Television petitioned the Federal Trade Commission (FTC) to restrict advertising aimed at children–in large part due its effects on children’s dietary preferences and intake.
+Over thirty-five years ago, Michael Jacobson of the Center for Science in the Public Interest and Action for Children’s Television petitioned the Federal Trade Commission (FTC) to restrict advertising aimed at children–in large part due to its effects on children’s dietary preferences and intake.
 The FTC agreed that such practices were inappropriate.
-However, the food, toy and advertising industries pushed back and unfortunately pressured Congress to halt taking action.
-Today,17 to 20 billion dollars are spent annually on the marketing of non-nutrient foods to children.
-Additionally, while our FDA continues to hold to its stance that artificial food dyes and preservatives in our food are safe, other countries have begun to take progressive action to remove these substances from their products–even in foods made by American manufacturers–for their children’s sakes.
+However, the food, toy, and advertising industries pushed back and unfortunately pressured Congress to halt taking action.
+Today, 17 to 20 billion dollars are spent annually on the marketing of non-nutrient foods to children.

-ð Likewise, redesign supermarket and drug store layouts so that they do not cater to 4- year-olds’ sensibilities.
+ð Redesign supermarket and drug store layouts so that they do not cater to 4- year-olds’ sensibilities.
 Next time you shop, pay attention to how many cartoon character endorsed products are populating the food aisles, especially at the eye-catching “end caps” and checkout counters.

 ð Respect recess.
-Put it back in the school if it has been taken away.
+Put it back in the schools if it has been taken away.
 Provide it daily and preferably before lunch.
+Children innately know how to move.
+We just have to ensure that they have the appropriate time and space to do so.

-ð Integrate relaxation/yoga/resilience training and cooking/gardening curriculum at all grade levels.
+ð Integrate relaxation/yoga/resilience training and cooking/gardening/movement curriculum at all grade levels.

 ð Protect farmers and subsidize fruits and vegetables.

 Well, using agricultural measurement, I think that is enough for now.
-If we truly and intelligently wish to address this matter– and to heal what should have never become so broken– we have to restore the capacity of those best equipped to nourish and protect our children–the parents, farmers,cooks, teachers and schools.
-And yes, it may require the creation and implementation of policies on a larger-scale which will facilitate that as a culture we are prepared to do so.
+If we truly and intelligently wish to address this matter–and to heal what should have never become so broken–we have to restore the capacity of those best equipped to nourish and protect our children–the parents, farmers, cooks, teachers and schools.
+And yes, it may require the funding, creation, and implementation of policies on a larger-scale which will facilitate that as a nation we are prepared to do so.

 In health, with a hug around the neck, Elyn